 By 2020, Kally and I walked many, many miles together.
 Also, wherever Emil drove his Gator through our pasture and woods, she trotted alongside, regularly drifting off a little to check tantalizing smells and follow intriguing fresh trails.
 After she returned from being spayed, Kally vowed to never again ride in a truck or car.
 She didn’t want to leave our farm and she didn’t.
 For the rest of her long life, the vet came to see Kally, not the other way around.

 There will never be another Luke, Cody or Kally.
-But, maybe, just maybe, there’s a
+Would you believe there was a

-dog out there looking for a new home that’s waiting for us.
-We hope so.
+dog out there looking for a new home waiting for us?
+But that’s another story.

 * * *